hsparish/m6Am-sequencing/README.md

 (2) Get global percent methylation at each site relative to the TSN with Global_Percent_Methylation_by_pos script

 (3) Annotate m6A sites (and get info about proximity to TSN) with m6A_sites_annotation script

+## Important Functions

+(1) Function to return base at reference given chromosome and position (2) Function to separate reads based on gene (assuming TSS data contains this info stored in array)